Lawrence Donald Soens: Bishop of Sioux City

-On June 15, 1983, John Paul II named Soens as the fifth bishop of the Diocese of Sioux City.
+On June 15, 1983, John Paul II named Soens as the fifth bishop of Sioux City.
 He was consecrated on August 17, 1983, at the Cathedral of the Ephiphany in Sioux City by Archbishop James Byrne.
 Bishops Gerald O'Keefe and Frank Greteman were the principal co-consecrators.

-In February 1986, Soens received a letter detailing allegations against Jerome Coyle, a diocese priest.
+In February 1986, Soens received a letter detailing allegations against Reverend Jerome Coyle, a diocesan priest.
 The diocese had sent Coyle to Minnesota to train as a hospital chaplain.
 A supervisor in that program wrote Soens that Coyle was exhibiting inappropriate behavior around young boys.
 Soens then dispatched Coyle to the Servants of the Paraclete foundation house in Jemez Springs, New Mexico for evaluation and treatment.
-On May 15, 1986, the Foundation informed Soens that Coyle had admitted to fondling up to 50 teenagers.
+In May 1986, the Foundation informed Soens that Coyle had admitted to fondling up to 50 teenagers.
 Soens suspended Coyle from parish assignments, but did not report any of his crimes to authorities.

 While Soens was bishop, many programs were established or expanded, including: Ministry 2000, the Priests Retirement Fund, youth ministry programs and the diocese mandated parish pastoral and finance commissions.

 In 1997, Soens requested a coadjutor bishop to assist him with his duties.
-On August 19, 1997, Pope John Paul II named Msgr.
-Daniel DiNardo from the Diocese of Pittsburgh.
+On August 19, 1997, Pope John Paul II named Monsignor Daniel DiNardo from the Diocese of Pittsburgh.